vsushko/workspace/kubernetes.md

 ```
 kubectl logs my-pod
 ```
-Get logs for pod's container:
+Check the specific container log for a pod:
 ```
 kubectl logs my-pod -c <MY_CONTAINER>
 ```

 List all the pods in all namespaces of a Kubernetes cluster:
 ```
 kubectl get pod -A